turri21/SparcStation_Senhor/README.md

 The core requires boot.rom to be copied in games/SparcStation

+Instructions to boot NeXTSTEP:

+Load the SparcStation core and then in the OSD menu do the following:
+- "Mount *.RAW" : Select next.raw file
+- Select IOMMU rev: 11

+Wait for 2'30"

+Type "-v" in boot menu

+Type Ctrl-C when waiting for network configuration server.

 There are two compilation modes
 - SS5 : SparcStation 5 : Single CPU.
 MicroSparcII compatible CPU.
 Up to around 65MHz.
 SS5 is compatible with all the OSes which supported actual Sun4m SparcStations : Linux, NetBSD, OpenBSD, SunOS, Solaris, NextSTEP.
 Some OSes requires a special configuration.